 Over the last few weeks, educators around the world have quickly adjusted their curriculum and assignments for e-learning.
-Despite the challenges, the education community is coming together online to share ideas and resources so they can continue providing education from wherever their students are.
+Despite the challenges, the education community is coming together online to share ideas and resources for their virtual class.
 The team at Unruly Studios had a chance to speak to many educators these last few weeks to gather their tips on e-learning and running a virtual class.

 1) Be Flexible: It’s a great time to try new e-learning tech tools and learn alongside your students.
-We’re seeing class meetings going virtual on Zoom and Google, online school work submitted through Google Classroom, and a ton of great free resources offered by EdTech companies.
-Have fun with these new tech tools and don’t sweat it if things don’t go exactly according to plan the first time you try them.
+We’re seeing class meetings going virtual on Zoom and Google, online school work submitted through Google Classroom, and a ton of great free e-learning resources offered by EdTech companies.
+Have fun with these new tech tools in your virtual class and don’t sweat it if things don’t go exactly according to plan the first time you try them.

-2) Make Time for Check-ins: Keep in mind that parents and students are figuring out what works best and gathering e-learning resources too.
+2) Make Time for Check-ins: Keep in mind that parents and students are figuring out what works best in the virtual class setting and gathering e-learning resources too.
 Take some time to reach out and get their feedback.
 How are they doing?
 Are the learning tools helpful?
 Is there too much content or too little?
 You’re in a great position to help support young learners and their families.

 4) Get Creative on Social Engagement: Students haven’t seen each other and are no doubt craving time to be social with school friends.
-Get students playing games at the beginning or end of class so they can naturally engage with each other and share with the group.
+Invite students to play games at the beginning or end of the virtual class so they can naturally engage with each other and share with the group.
 Making connections and having time to chat with friends is important right now.
-Explore virtual game play with free resources from Jackbox.
+Explore virtual game play with free resources from Jackbox to add into your e-learning.
 Consider posting a creative question that students can work on as a group and leverage Zoom’s breakout room feature to enable smaller group discussions and collaboration.
 We’ve also seen teachers organize small group gatherings with students who are friends through Google meet.